oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-rcu-schema/README.md

-# Creating an Oracle database service and RCU schema for a Fusion Middleware domain
+# Creating an Oracle Database service and RCU schema for a Fusion Middleware domain

 The sample scripts in this directory demonstrate how to:
-* Start an Oracle database (DB) service in a Kubernetes cluster.
+* Start an Oracle Database (DB) service in a Kubernetes cluster.
 * Stop an Oracle DB service in a Kubernetes cluster.
 * Create an RCU schema in the Oracle DB that will be used by a Fusion Middleware domain.
 * Delete the RCU schema in the Oracle DB used by a Fusion Middleware domain.

-## Start an Oracle database service in a Kubernetes cluster
+## Start an Oracle Database service in a Kubernetes cluster

 Use the script samples/scripts/create-oracle-db-service/start-db-service.sh

+## Stop an Oracle Database service in a Kubernetes cluster

+Use the script samples/scripts/create-oracle-db-service/stop-db-service.sh

 ```
-For creating a Fusion Middleware domain, you can use the database connection string, `oracle-db.default.svc.cluster.local:1521/devpdb.k8s`, as an `rcuDatabaseURL` parameter in the `domain.input.yaml` file.
+For creating a Fusion Middleware domain, you can use the Database connection string, `oracle-db.default.svc.cluster.local:1521/devpdb.k8s`, as an `rcuDatabaseURL` parameter in the `domain.input.yaml` file.

-You can access the database through the NodePort outside of the Kubernetes cluster, using the URL  `<hostmachine>:30011/devpdb.k8s`.
+You can access the Database through the NodePort outside of the Kubernetes cluster, using the URL  `<hostmachine>:30011/devpdb.k8s`.

-**Note**: To create a Fusion Middleware domain image, the domain-in-image model needs a public database URL as an `rcuDatabaseURL` parameter.
+**Note**: To create a Fusion Middleware domain image, the domain-in-image model needs a public Database URL as an `rcuDatabaseURL` parameter.

-## Create the RCU schema in the Oracle database
+## Create the RCU schema in the Oracle Database

 This script generates the RCU schema based `schemaPrefix` and `dburl`.